-Our product formulations are all driven by, and based on, peer reviewed clinical studies, input from nutritionists and veterinarians, and counsel from researchers around the globe.
-Our first priorities are safety and efficacy; if an ingredient is not effective, is banned, or cross-reacts with medical interventions, it is not used in our products.
+Our product formulations are all driven by and based on, peer reviewed clinical studies, input from nutritionists and veterinarians, and counsel from researchers around the globe.
+Our top priorities are safety and efficacy; if an ingredient is not effective, is banned, or cross-reacts with medical interventions, it is not used in our products.

 - Provides support for skin, hair, gut, bone and hoof

 - AAFCO and NASC compliant and approved

 - Uses only certified organic ingredients